Headshot of Dr.Jennifer Bowie

 • Grants and Fellowships

 National Science Foundation, Law and Science Program “Collaborative Research: RUI: Dynamic Learning in Comparative Courts: A Cross-National Analysis of Judicial Decision Making in Canada, the United States, and the United Kingdom”: Supplement.
 Principal Investigator.
 [SES 1921268].
-August 1, 2021 – July 31, 2024. $54,798* ($28,218 at University of Richmond) with Co-Principal Investigator Ali S. Masood, Assistant Professor, Oberlin College).
+August 1, 2021 – July 31, 2026, $54,798* (with Co-Principal Investigator Ali S. Masood, Associate Professor, Oberlin College).

 *Funds provided by this award include support for "Research Experiences for Undergraduates" in accordance with the NSF program solicitation NSF 19-582.

-University of Richmond Faculty Research Summer Fellowship, 2012 – 2023.
+University of Richmond Faculty Research Summer Fellowship, 2012–2023.

-University of Richmond Summer Research Grant, 2018 – 2019.
+University of Richmond Summer Research Grant, 2018–2019.

-George Mason University, Fenwick Fellow, 2009 – 2010.
+George Mason University, Fenwick Fellow, 2009–2010.

 National Science Foundation Travel Fellowship to Present Research at Society of Political Methodology Annual Summer, Pennsylvania State University, Summer 2007.